-Are you contemplating edible DIY wedding favours?
+Are you contemplating DIY edible favours for your wedding?
 We are huge fans of the idea, read on and you’ll find out why.

 Pretty wedding favours that are super easy to make and can be baked with lavender from your own garden.
 Once baked, lavender has an almost ginger-like taste which is more spicy than floral.
 The white chocolate provides a little creaminess to counteract the spice of the lavender.

 Add a name tag and pretty ribbon to use these delicious bakes as a place setting as well as an edible wedding favour – perfect for an elegant country theme with a nod to nature and fragrant flavours!

 Courtesy of Debby Donnelly-Addison who specialises in organic, botanical baking using edible florals and foraged ingredients.
 Find her on Instagram @thebohobaker!
 Debby is an accomplished baker and owner of in-house bakery Vanilla Nova Cake Boutique

 Chilling time: 30 minutes